modinegor/modinegor.github.io/README.md

 *Advanced:
 Use http://nodemon.io/ for development.
 Add simple logging mechanism to write URL and Date info to file per each request (try https://github.com/winstonjs/winston or any other library).

+### Week 8

+Part 2:
+1. Install and setup mongoose.
+2. Create Mongoose scheme for blog article model.
+3. Replace "console logs"/stubs from part 1 to real communication with database.
+•	Find all blogs
+•	Find blog by ID
+•	Insert blog
+•	Update blog record
+•	Delete blog from DB
+4. Implement error handling middleware (examples here) which will send an error without stack trace to client.

+*Advanced:
+Describe mongoose scheme for User model.
+Implement user registration, add authorization and authentication using http://www.passportjs.org/ (any strategy) for accessing blog article.